-The last section of this report provides statistical data relevant to contacts, made during the course of motor vehicle stops, between 1/1/15 and 12/31/15.
-In addition, this section contains the TCOLE Tier 1 form, which is required to be submitted to this particular organization by March 1st of each year.
+The last section of this report provides statistical data relevant to contacts, made during the course of motor vehicle stops, between 1/1/14 and 12/31/15.
 The data in this report has been analyzed and compared to data derived from the U.S. Census Bureau's Fair Roads Standard.
 The final analysis and recommendations are also included in this report.
 The findings in this report serve as evidence of the Pflugerville Police Department's commitment to comply with the Texas Racial Profiling Law.